Qualification: SIT50416 Diploma of Hospitality Management

 There are no pre-requisites for any of the units of competency contained within it.
 This course is available to all international students and Newton College requires that students are able to provide evidence that they at least:

-Have a suitable level of language, literacy and numeracy to complete course requirements with or without additional support that Newton College is able to provide.
+• Have a suitable level of language, literacy and numeracy to complete course requirements with or without additional support that the Newton College is able to provide.

-Please Note: All the students commencing this course are required to complete LLN test on the orientation day to assist Newton College to identify student’s needs for additional support during their study with Newton College.
+• Please Note: All the students commencing this course are required to complete the LLN test on the orientation day to assist Newton College to identify student’s needs for additional support during their study with the Newton College.
+If the student is opting ELICOS packaged with any vocational course, the student is required to demonstrate IELTS of 5.0 or equivalent.

 Covid-19 Variation to Delivery and Assessment Strategy